-The Audit Committee (the "AC") is principally responsible for reviewing the internal audit programme, considering the major findings of each internal audit review, making appropriate investigations and responses, ensuring co-ordination between the internal and external auditors and keeping under review the effectiveness of internal control systems.
-In particular, the AC is responsible for reviewing the external auditor's management letter and management's responses thereto.
-Members of the AC include three members of the Board of Directors including the MD.
-The Head of Internal Audit is also a member of the AC.
-The committee meets on a quarterly basis.
+The Audit Committee (the "AC") comprises three members of the Board of Directors including the MD.
+The members of AC hold office until the next annual general meeting and are eligible for reappointment at such point.
+This committee is principally responsible for reviewing the internal audit programme, considering the major findings of each internal audit review, making appropriate investigations and responses ensuring co-ordination between the internal and external auditors keeping under review the effectiveness of internal control systems, and in particular reviewing the external auditor's management letter and management's response thereto.

-Executive Committees within FGB
+Management Committees within FGB